stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/index.md

 ### Database Permissions

-SilverStripe tests create thier own database when they are run.
+SilverStripe tests create their own database when they are run.
 Because of this the database user in your config file should have the appropriate permissions to create new databases on your server, otherwise tests will not run.

 ## Writing Tests